Arapaima can grow to over 400 pounds.

 A Fishing License is included in your package.

-Fishing Equipment: Fly-fishing outfits are provided to guests upon request and with 30 days notice (Thomas & Thomas rods, Nautilus Reels, and Scientific Anglers Lines).
-Flies are available at camp for $5 to 15 each.
+Fishing Equipment: Fly-fishing outfits are provided to guests upon request (Thomas & Thomas rods, Nautilus Reels, and Scientific Anglers Lines).
+Flies are available at camp for $10 each.
 A complete packing list is included in our confirmation packet.

 Typical Fishing Day: